open-way-learning/owl-handbook/Admin-HR/README.md

 - Internal advancement pathways aligned to the OWL Competency Framework
 - Guidance for part-time and fellow-contracted roles

-We’ll update this section as new documents are finalized.
+These and other items will be added to this section as they are finalized.
+Please reach out to the Manager of Finance, HR, & Communications for questions that may arise.